DemiScript/A03/README.md

 Merge
 Command that combines several commits into one general one Merge Conflict
-When git is unable to resolve the differences between two commits Push
+When git is unable to combine commits together, too many differences/changes Push
 Used to upload local repository to the remote github repository Pull